What is Physical Therapy & Who Needs It?

 You may be thinking – they just give people exercises to get stronger, right?
-Or “My grandma got PT after she broke her hip!”
+Or “My grandma got Physical Therapy after she broke her hip!”

-Physical therapists are skilled medical providers who go through seven years of training, four years of undergraduate studies and three years of graduate studies.
+Physical therapists are medical providers who go through seven years of training including four years of undergraduate studies and three years of graduate studies.
 Doctoral education includes over 1,000 hours of hands-on clinical education in addition to didactic training.
 Our clinical doctorate is equivalent to the degrees obtained by dentists, optometrist and chiropractors.

-Okay, I know you’re wondering “what EXACTLY can I see a PT for?”
+Okay, I know you’re wondering “what EXACTLY can I see a Physical Therapist for?”

-Anything.
 If you are concerned about anything going on in your health status, a physical therapist is an appropriate person to consult with.
-Speciality areas of practice include:

 - Cardiovascular impairments